Timothy J. Hickey

-Timothy J. Hickey (born July 24, 1955) is a professor of computer science and former Chair of the Computer Science and Internet Studies Program (INET) at Brandeis University.
+Timothy J. Hickey (July 24, 1955 - June 10, 2026) was a professor of computer science and former Chair of the Computer Science department (2002-2010), Chair of the Science Council (2009-2010), and Chair of Faculty Senate (2010-2012) at Brandeis University.

-Hickey's specialties include analysis of algorithms, logic programming and parallel processing, symbolic manipulation, and groupware.
-His current research involved the study of Educational Technology, Brain-Computer Interfaces and Game-based Learning.
-He is the co-creator and lead developer of the JScheme programming language and the GrewpEdit collaborative editor.
+Hickey's specialties included analysis of algorithms, logic programming and parallel processing, symbolic manipulation, and groupware.
+His research involved the study of Educational Technology, Brain-Computer Interfaces and Game-based Learning.
+He was the co-creator and lead developer of the JScheme programming language, the GrewpEdit collaborative editor, as well as the Computer-Supported Agile Teaching (CSAT) tool Discovery Teaching.

-Hickey graduated summa cum laude with a B.A. in Mathematics from Brandeis University and holds an M.S. and Ph.D. in Mathematics from the University of Chicago.
+He studied at Brandeis University, graduating with a Bachelor of Science in Mathematics in 1977.
+Subsequently, he attended the University of Chicago, receiving a Masters in 1978 and a Ph.D. in Mathematics in 1986 under advisor Walter Lewis Baily Jr. (On the Fourier-Jacobi Coefficients of Certain Eisenstein Series for a Unitary Group).

+Death

+At 6pm on June 10, 2026, Hickey died due to complications from stage IV lung cancer (adenocarcinoma).
+He chronicled his cancer journey on his blog.